Clown Triggerfish (Balistoides conspicillum)

 Also, careful when placing rockwork in the tank as the Clown Trigger will move this to suit its needs.

 The head is large making up nearly a third of the total body with the eyes being sunken and proportionately small for the body.
-Despite being laterally compressed like many other fish your will find around reefs, it has a large and bulky feel to it.
+Despite being laterally compressed like many other fish, it has a large and bulky feel to it.
 The dorsal fin is made up of three spines, one of which is sharp and hidden among the others.
 It is mainly used to deter a potential rival or for defensive purposes.

 Triggers need a lot of swimming room so be sure to have a larger size tank.
 This should include plenty of rock work will small crevasses and caves that the fish will utilize when resting for feeling stressed.